 My name is Nikée, I am 27 years old and mother of one daughter: Julie.
 I worked internationally as a model and also studied theater therapy in The Netherlands.
 I heard about Carin from Eline who I met in Mexico some years ago at an event of a brand in hair products.

-After my studies I spend some time in Hannover (Germany) with my husband and baby and now live in a little town in Germany at ‘the Farm’.
+After my studies I spent some time in Hannover (Germany) with my husband and baby and now live in a little town in Germany at ‘the Farm’.
 Now that I’ve become a mom, I spend time in groups with other moms.
-The coming period I investigate the health of the pelvic floors around me.
+In the coming period I will investigate the health of the pelvic floors around me.
 Especially the ones from women who recently had a baby.

 Maeve Whelan – Physiotherapist and founder of Milltown Physiotherapy , mom of two boys.
 Maeve lives and works in Dublin, Ireland